llilianmena/Horiseon-A1/README.md

 # Horiseon Social Service Solutions

+## Credits

+N/A
-## Objective
+## Description

 Our motivation taking on this project was to help our user "Horiseon Social Solucation" a more handiacceptable webpage for all.
 We targeted all images to have a detailed written description.

-We solved several errors found among the page that were corrected to display a more fuctioning site.
-This proved to be a great learning experience by recapping on HTML codes and formatting.
+## Installation

+N/A

+## Usage

+Our motivation taking on this project was to help our user "Horiseon Social Solucation" a more handiacceptable webpage for all.
+We targeted all images to have a detailed written description.

+## Credits

+N/A

+## Installation

+N/A